Chart Color Schemes

 The area's income profile falls below national averages based on AreaSearch analysis

-The South Townsville - Railway Estate SA2's median income among taxpayers was $55,981 and average income stood at $72,291 in financial year 2023.
-This compares to Rest of Qld's figures of $53,146 and $66,593 respectively.
-Based on a Wage Price Index growth of 9.91% since financial year 2023, current estimates would be approximately $61,529 (median) and $79,455 (average) as of September 2025.
-According to census data, personal income ranks at the 66th percentile ($894 weekly), while household income sits at the 37th percentile.
-The earnings band of $1,500 - 2,999 captures 33.0% of the community (1,846 individuals).
-Housing affordability pressures are severe, with only 84.1% of income remaining, ranking at the 38th percentile.
-The area's SEIFA income ranking places it in the 4th decile.
+The South Townsville - Railway Estate SA2's income level is above the national average according to the latest ATO data aggregated by AreaSearch for FY-23.
+The South Townsville - Railway Estate SA2's median income among taxpayers is $55,981 and the average income stands at $72,291, which compares to figures for Regional Qld's of $53,146 and $66,593 respectively.
+Based on Wage Price Index growth of 9.91% since FY-23, current estimates would be approximately $61,529 (median) and $79,455 (average) as of September 2025.
+Census data reveals personal income ranks at the 66th percentile ($894 weekly), while household income sits at the 37th percentile.
+Distribution data shows the $1,500 - 2,999 earnings band captures 33.0% of the community (1,846 individuals), mirroring the region where 31.7% occupy this bracket.
+Housing affordability pressures are severe, with only 84.1% of income remaining, ranking at the 38th percentile and the area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income